Michael Jerling - Biography

 at the Kerrville Folk Festival in Texas, and his involvement with the seminal Fast Folk Musical Magazine in New York City led to his song Long Black Wall being included in the Smithsonian Folkways CD celebrating twenty years of Fast Folk.

-December 2013 marked the release of his latest CD, Halfway Home, 14 new original songs on his own Fool's Hill Music label.
-Music Here Tonight, recorded live at the legendary Caffè Lena in Saratoga Springs, NY, was released in 2009.
+2018 marked the release of his latest album, Family Recipe, featuring 12 new original songs on his own Fool's Hill Music label.
+Family Recipe reached #8 on the Folk DJ Chart.
+Halfway Home was released in 2014 and Music Here Tonight, recorded live at the legendary Caffè Lena in Saratoga Springs, NY, was released in 2009.
 Also on Fool's Hill are Crooked Path (2007) and Little Movies (2001).
 My Evil Twin (1992) and New Suit Of Clothes (1994) were released on the Shanachie label, and in 1997, In Another Life came out on the Portland, Oregon based Waterbug Records.
 Early Jerling (1998), also on Waterbug, is a digitally remastered compilation of selected cuts from his self released LPs On Top of Fool's Hill (1981), and Blue Heartland (1988).

 Through all of these recordings and in his live performances, Michael displays his first-rate lyrical sense and impressive musicianship - borrowing from blues, rock, country and R&B. A keen student of the good and ghastly in American life, Michael weaves themes like a novelist, evoking our shortcomings and dreams without yielding to cynicism or sentimentality.
 Often praised as a "songwriter's songwriter" who composes in styles influenced by the wealth of American music, he has been characterized as an artist who performs his "extraordinary songs with the uncommon ability to deliver them to an audience with power and grace".